-Google Kubernetes Engine provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
-The GKE environment consists of multiple machines (specifically, Google Compute Engine instances) grouped together to form a cluster.
+Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
+The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.

-Cluster Orchestration with GKE
+Cluster orchestration with GKE

 Kubernetes draws on the same design principles that run popular Google services and provides the same benefits: automatic management, monitoring and liveness probes for application containers, automatic scaling, rolling updates, and more.
 When you run your applications on a cluster, you're using technology based on Google's 10+ years of experience running production workloads in containers.

-Kubernetes on Google Cloud Platform
+Kubernetes on Google Cloud

-When you run a GKE cluster, you also gain the benefit of advanced cluster management features that Google Cloud Platform provides.
+When you run a GKE cluster, you also gain the benefit of advanced cluster management features that Google Cloud provides.
 These include:

 - Node pools to designate subsets of nodes within a cluster for additional flexibility